IELTS Test Information

 IELTS Writing Test

-Task Word count Advised Time Limit Task description
+Task Length Time limit Task description

-Task Word count Advised Time Limit Task description
+Task Length Time limit Task description

 Is the IELTS test completed in one day?